alphagov/wcag-primer/source/documentation/checklist.md

 * Have you avoided links, controls, or form fields that automatically trigger a change in context?
 * Does the website include consistent navigation?
 * Are features with the same functionality labelled consistently?
-* Do forms provide helpful, accessible error and verification messages?
+* Do forms provide helpful, understandable error and verification messages?

 ## Robut
 * Is the web page coded using valid HTML?